disneystreaming/neutrino/README.md

   - [Multiple dependency graphs in a single job](#multiple-dependency-graphs-in-a-single-job)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# What is the neutrino framework

+The neutrino framework is a [Guice](https://github.com/google/guice) based dependency injection framework for apache spark and is designed to relieve the serialization work of development.
+More specifically, it will handle the serialization/deserialization work for the DI-generated objects automatically during the process of object transmission and checkpoint recovery.

+The framework also provides some handy DI object scope management features, such as Singleton Scope per JVM, StreamingBatch scope (reuse the object in the same spark streaming batch per JVM).

+In addition, the spark key utility objects such as SparkContext, SparkSession, StreamingContext are also injectable, which makes the spark job orchestration more flexible.

 # Essential Information